Heinz-Edgar Berres: Death

-From 10:40 to 11:20 on 25 July 1943, seven Bf 109s from I./JG 77 and five Bf 109s from I./JG 77 were ordered to provide fighter escort to ten Junkers Ju 52 from I./Transportgeschwader 1 (TG 1—1st Transport Wing).
+From 10:40 to 11:20 on 25 July 1943, seven Bf 109s from I. Gruppe of JG 77 and five Bf 109s from I. Gruppe of Jagdgeschwader 27 were ordered to provide fighter escort to ten Junkers Ju 52 from I. Gruppe of Transportgeschwader 1 (TG 1—1st Transport Wing).
 The Ju 52s had been tasked with resupplying German forces on the northern coast of Sicily.
 Roughly 20 km east of Milazzo, the escort fighters came under attack by about 30 Spitfires while further fighters engaged the Ju 52s.
 During this encounter, all ten Ju 52s were shot down over the Gulf of Saint Euphemia.
 JG 77 suffered four Bf 109s shot down with three pilots escaping unharmed and one pilot killed in action.
 Berres died in his Bf 109 G-6 (Werknummer 18 101—factory number) "BF+QU", shot down near Milazzo.
 Berres had become a victim of No. 322 Wing RAF led by Colin Falkland Gray.
+Berres was posthumously promoted to Hauptmann and awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 19 September 1943.